AllenMendes/Finding-Lane-Lines-in-Image-and-Video/CarND-LaneLines-P1/Writeup.md

 ### 1. Software Pipeline
 ---
-The flow of the software piepline is explained in the following sections along with the detailed explaination of each helper function and the reasons for selecting various parameters in them:
+The flow of the software pipeline is explained in the following sections along with the detailed explaination of each helper function and the reasons for selecting various parameters in them:

   ### 1. Color selection to detect white and yellow lane lines
   After reading an image, the first task is to robustly detect the white and yellow lines in an image.